-- Can I deduct the cost of health insurance from my taxes?
+- Can I deduct the cost of the policy from my taxes?

 Yes, although there are certain limits and exceptions.

-In general, if someone else pays for your health insurance, like an employer or parent, you cannot deduct their premiums on your tax return.
+In general, if someone else pays for your policy, like an employer or parent, you cannot deduct their premiums on your tax return.

-If you are self-employed and not otherwise eligible for insurance through a spouse’s plan, you can deduct your premiums.
+If you are self-employed and not otherwise eligible through a spouse’s plan, you can deduct your premiums.
 You cannot deduct more than what you actually earned in income.
-If you purchase insurance on your own, directly from a company or through an open exchange, you can take a deduction.
-Some Medicare plans are also eligible for a tax deduction.
+If you purchase it on your own, directly from a company or through an open exchange, you can take a deduction.
+Some Medicare options are also eligible for a tax deduction.

-- Where can I find information about purchasing health insurance?
+- Where can I find information about purchasing the proper amount of coverage?